Maciej Kisilowski: Response to Poland’s constitutional crisis

 Kisilowski has been a vocal critic of the Law and Justice government as well as the Fidesz government in Hungary.
 In January 2016, together with Bruce Ackerman, he called in Foreign Policy for moving the location of the upcoming NATO summit from Warsaw to Tallinn, Estonia.
 In 2017, he was featured in "Fatal Attraction" – special magazine of the Project Syndicate – along with, among others, Tony Blair, Francis Fukuyama, George Soros, and Donald Tusk.
 Kisilowski’s comment compared political strategies of right-wing populists such as Donald Trump, Viktor Orban or Jarosław Kaczyński to Blue Ocean Strategies adopted by businesses.

-While right-wing media in Poland frequently characterized Kisilowski as a anti-PiS hawk, in fact, Kisilowski called for exploring possibilities of a new constitutional settlement in Poland after a potential electoral defeat of the Law and Justice.
+While right-wing media in Poland frequently characterized Kisilowski as an anti-PiS hawk, in fact, Kisilowski called for exploring possibilities of a new constitutional settlement in Poland after a potential electoral defeat of the Law and Justice.
 In 2018, he founded, along with political scientist Anna Wojciuk and historian Antoni Dudek, the Social Contract Incubator (Inkubator Umowy Społecznej or IUS).
 IUS is a network of academics who, in 2019, presented a comprehensive constitutional proposal based on the idea of targeted decentralization.
 The proposal attracted significant media attention.
 Opponents tried to connect the proposal to the political advisory work that Kisilowski did for the leadership of the main opposition party Civic Platform.
 According to both the state-owned and opposition media, Kisilowski’s proposals "were viewed favorably" by Donald Tusk.
 Some notable right-wing commentators were sympathetic to the proposal, however. Łukasz Warzecha called it "an impressive piece of solid work," while voicing some reservations.
 Andrzej Krajewski praised the "perverse charm" of IUS, calling Kisilowski, Dudek and Wojciuk "media faces of the proposal".